bigT/Common.targets/README.md

 Common.targets take immediate effect.

 Here is a sample solution level targets file that would add common 'BeforeBuild' and 'AfterBuild' targets to a project.
-Using conditions on targets tasks a fine grained control can be achieved over what is executed based on the context of individual
+Using conditions on targets and tasks a fine grained control can be achieved over what is executed based on the context of individual
 projects:

 	<?xml version="1.0" encoding="utf-8"?>